Olympiapark Berlin: Post–World War (1945–1949)

-After Germany's unconditional surrender in May 1945, the Reich Sportsfeld had been scarred with bomb craters, emptied ammunition boxes, burnt equipment, barricades, and corpses.
+After Germany's unconditional surrender in May 1945, the Reichssportfeld had been scarred with bomb craters, emptied ammunition boxes, burnt equipment, barricades, and corpses.

 Much of the damage from World War II was repaired once the war ended.
-In fact, only days after Germany's unconditional surrender in May 1945, the area of the former Reich Sportsfeld was cleaned up.
+In fact, only days after Germany's unconditional surrender in May 1945, the area of the former Reichssportfeld was cleaned up.

-Carl Diem, the Secretary General of the Organizing Committee of the Olympic Games, made himself the director of the ‘Reich Sportsfield’ administration, and along with other former employees of the complex, helped to begin the clean-up process.
+Carl Diem, the Secretary General of the Organizing Committee of the Olympic Games, made himself the director of the ‘Reichssportfeld’ administration, and along with other former employees of the complex, helped to begin the clean-up process.

-June 20, 1945, Diem opened the Swim Stadium, which was largely undamaged, to the public.
+20 June 1945, Diem opened the Swim Stadium, which was largely undamaged, to the public.

-After the Red Army retreated from the portion of the city that contained the complex, British troops took control of the Sportsfeld on July 1, 1945.
-The British Army closed the Olympic Park, as they wanted to utilize the complex themselves.
+After the Red Army retreated from the portion of the city that contained the complex, British troops took control of the Sportfeld on 1 July 1945.
+The British Army closed the Olympic Park, as they wanted to use the complex themselves.

+In 1952 the British Army in Berlin set up their headquarter on the Sportforum.
+They also used the sports facilities, and set up a cricket field on Körnerplatz, in front the Haus des Deutschen Sports.

-The Queen's Official Birthday was celebrated by British military occupying forces on the Maifeld annually, and the British military also utilized the Maifeld for sports such as cricket.
+The Queen's Official Birthday was celebrated by British military occupying forces on the Maifeld annually, and the British military also used the Maifeld for sports such as cricket.
+Since 2012, the Mailfeld, having enough space for two cricket fields, is home to the cricket clubs of Berlin, after they had to give up the Körnerplatz.

-Due to the damage in incurred, the Olympic Bell Tower was demolished by British engineers February 15, 1947.
+Due to the damage in incurred, the Olympic Bell Tower was demolished by British engineers on 15 February 1947.
 The Olympic Bell, which was contained inside, had survived the fire, and fell along with the tower when it was demolished.
 As the result of its 77-meter fall with the tower, the bell cracked has since been unable to ring.
 To prevent the bell from falling victim to metal hunters, it was buried in the Olympic Square.

-Former Heavyweight World Champion Max Schmeling held a boxing match, in the amphitheatre, which had been renamed the “Waldbühne”, on October 31, 1948 in front of an audience of 24,000.
+Former heavyweight world champion Max Schmeling held a boxing match, in the amphitheatre, which had been renamed the "Waldbühne", on 31 October 1948, in front of an audience of 24,000.
 This was ultimately his final bout.

-Control of the Sportfseld was handed over to the German authorities on June 12, 1949.
-Exactly one year later, the Berlin Senate decided to rename the “Reich Sportsfeld” the “OlympiaPark Berlin”.
+Control of the Sportfeld was handed over to the German authorities on 12 June 1949.
+Exactly one year later, the Berlin Senate decided to rename the "Reichssportfeld" the "Olympiapark Berlin".